-The fair value of preferred stock and debt securities at June 30, 2016 was determined primarily based on Level 2 inputs.
-The System estimates the fair value of these investments using other inputs such as interest rates and yield curves that are observable at commonly quoted intervals for identical or similar assets.
+The fair value of preferred stock and debt securities at June 30, 2017 was determined primarily based on Level 2 inputs.
+The Combined Plan estimates the fair value of these investments using other inputs such as interest rates and yield curves that are observable at commonly quoted intervals for identical or similar assets.

-The fair value of the remaining investments at June 30, 2016 was determined primarily based on Level 3 inputs.
-The System estimates the fair value of these investments using the System's own pricing estimate methodology, pricing models, discounted cash flow methodologies, or similar techniques taking into account the characteristics of the asset.
+The fair value of the remaining investments at June 30, 2017 was determined primarily based on Level 3 inputs.
+The Combined Plan estimates the fair value of these investments using the Combined Plan's own pricing estimate methodology, pricing models, discounted cash flow methodologies, or similar techniques taking into account the characteristics of the asset.

-The valuation method for investments measured at the net asset value (NAV) per share (or its equivalent) is presented in the following table.
+The valuation method for investments measured at net asset value (NAV) per share (or its equivalent) is presented in the following table.